scottmillers/Terraform/aws/lambda/url-to-html/README.md

 2. When you deploy again using Terraform, it will use the latest.zip file in the src/deploy directory to deploy the lambda function.

-### Deploy the Lambda function using a lambda-build (Optional)
+### Deploy the Lambda function using a lambda-build

 These steps explain how to create use lambda-build lambda to deploy the Lambda to AWS

-1. If you Lambda function is not in us-east-1 change the region in package.json Open `src/package.json`.
+1. If your Lambda function is not in us-east-1 change the region in package.json In your editor go to the src folder and open package.json.
 Change the the us-east-1 to the region of your lambda function.
     ``` json
      "deploy": "lambda-build upload -r us-east-1 lambda-url-to-html",
     ```